thm-projects/arsnova-flashcards/README.md

    - You've selected the staging branch `git checkout staging`
    - Your staging branch is up to date `git pull`
    - Meteor is running
-   - Your terminal is inside the repository **flashcards folder**
+   - Your terminal is inside the repository **cards folder**
 1. Move to your staging branch `git checkout staging`
 1. Install the mongodb-tools: `sudo apt-get install mongo-tools`
-1. Set your repository to the latest Meteor 1.6 version `git checkout 3a1751a2838ad595eda7d3ccd9e9191a3bf32271`
+1. Set your repository to the latest Meteor 1.6 version `git checkout 29db2ca369d25fa2f9dab2d964a3f131eeba1aa4`
-1. Dump your current Meteor 1.6 database `mongodump -h "localhost" --port "3001" -d "meteor" -o ~/flashcardsBackup/`
+1. Dump your current Meteor 1.6 database `mongodump -h "localhost" --port "3001" -d "meteor" -o ~/cardsBackup/`
    - Make sure that mongodump created the folder and files
 1. Stop meteor
 1. Reset the meteor configuration `meteor reset`
 1. Move back to the latest staging branch version `git checkout staging`
 1. Update your node packages `meteor npm install`
 1. Start meteor
-1. Restore your backup `mongorestore --drop -h "localhost" --port "3001" -d "meteor" ~/flashcardsBackup/meteor`
+1. Restore your backup `mongorestore --drop -h "localhost" --port "3001" -d "meteor" ~/cardsBackup/meteor`

 ## Starting the app
-Use one of the following commands inside the repository (flashcards folder), to start arsnova🍅cards on localhost:
+Use one of the following commands inside the repository (cards folder), to start arsnova🍅cards on localhost:

 - For development:
   - `meteor --settings settings_debug.json`